lelloc/doc-admin/content/introduction.rst

 About This Manual
 -----------------

 This manual is intended for use by OTRS administrators.
 The chapters describe the administration of the OTRS software.
-The administrator interface is available in the *Admin* menu item of the main menu, if you logged in as an administrator.
+The administrator interface is available in the *Admin* menu item of the main menu, when you logged in as an administrator.
 Administrators are users, who are member of the *admin* group.

 .. figure:: administration/images/admin-interface.png
    :alt: Administrator Interface